parkingboss/slackbot-postmessage/README.md

 #### Outputs

-This action exposes Slack's response in two fields: `status` and `response`.
-You'll get these even if the request fails.
+This action exposes Slack's response in several fields.

-Status is the HTTP response code.
-200-299 if it succeeded.
-400 range if there was a problem that's your fault.
-500 range if it's Slack's fault.
+##### ts

+If successful, the message's timestamp is exposed in the `ts` output variable.
+It can be used by future calls to reply.

+##### message

+If successful, the message details are returned as JSON in the `message` output variable.

+##### error

+If not successful, the slack error message is exposed in the `error` output variable.

 ## License